The 5 Best Tactical Backpacks

 - Not waterproof

 The Maxpedition Falcon-II is comparable to the best EDC backpack in terms of quality.
-This is a medium sized model with a capacity of 25 liters or 1520 cu. in., but it is flexible and has space for a large number of gear.
+This is a medium sized backpack with a capacity of 25 liters or 1520 cu. in., but it is flexible and has space for a large number of gear.
 The Falcon II makes a case for being one of the best rucksacks today thanks to its multi layered design and multiple compartments.

-The Falcon II in Action
+The Backpack in Action

-The Falcon II doesn’t have bottom drain holes save for the hydro pack compartment so you don’t have to worry that placing the Falcon II on a puddle will drench the contents.
+The Falcon II backpack doesn’t have bottom drain holes save for the hydro pack compartment so you don’t have to worry that placing the Falcon II on a puddle will drench the contents.
 The Falcon II also comes with breathing padded shoulder straps, and these are fitted with several loops.

 The Falcon II cut shape is clearly ergonomic and should keep you comfortable even if carrying a heavy load.
 With the way the backrest and the carrier have been set, you won’t feel any pressure on your shoulders.
 On its own the Falcon II does what it’s supposed to, but if you need more gear, just use the PALS webbing and you’ll be able to carry everything from pouches to carabiners, a shovel, cord, knives, tent etc. and the Y strap can be used to store your jacket.

-You can compress the three compartments or expand them using the side straps, and that’s a real nice touch as it helps keep the bag compact and in shape.
+You can compress the three compartments or expand them using the side straps, and that’s a real nice touch as it helps keep the backpack compact and in shape.
 When you assess the Falcon II overall design, it is top of the line and more than sufficient for the survivalist.

 - Comes with plenty of pockets